Peace-N/mukurufx/README.md

      \Mukuru\MukuruFX\MukuruFXServiceProvider::class,

-After you have registered the service provider in your commandline or terminal:
+After you have registered the service provider,  open your commandline or terminal:

 Run the following commands: